Shorinjiryu Karate is a style of karate based on the Shorinjiryu Kenkokan Karate school founded by Shinan Kori Hisataka (1907- 1988) in 1946 in Japan.

 It is a broad system with elements based on a strong influence from Okinawan karate, as well as Aikijujutsu, Judo, and various Okinawan, and Japanese weapons arts.

 Kenkokan is the name of the dojo and school founded by Shinan Hisataka, and Shorinjiryu is the name of the style based on his teachings.

 Shorinjiryu Karatedo is based on Shinan Hisataka’s thoroughly scientific approach to the study of armed and unarmed combat and includes:

 - Use of the vertical fist for most punching techniques

-- Use of the heal in kicking
+- Use of the heel in kicking

 - Emphasis on extended hip motion for power generation